The Netflix series

 That is why we are having today 70% of reboots, remakes and the rest - the original ideas.
 The product distribution only applied to a fairly marketable product and it should be be justified, in terms of investment.
 It isn't a big problem for the studios, considering how much of money an average series title make.
 The other side of the problem is the copyright and trademark acquisition, as well as the self-publishing platforms.

 If people create new fantasy books or any other product, with the lack of finance and over-capped publishing houses, they will most likely use the self-publishing route, which is the way down the funnel, to the gutters where almost nobody would notice your work.
 This all makes the market over-saturated with supply, and at the same time with the quality drop, we know the budget limitations of the indie writers, movie-makers and on.
 We understand, that if it's not the money, then the lack of time to produce and specifically to promote their title, making it all hard to bet on.

 What qualities should the fantasy series have then?

 Being readable - is everything.
 The fiction book market for indie developers is around 1.7%, which is nothing, until it is getting somewhere.
-The same could be said about the penny stocks that rarely grow and pose potential risk rather than gain.
+The same could be said about the penny stocks, that rarely grow and pose potential risk rather than profit.
 Some of the movie hits may pop out instantly, but the recognition comes with time.

 Original stories last longer and are better for re-use in franchises.
 That is why we still have the Sherlock Holmes, Mickey the Mouse re-makes, etc. Paving the road of the fantasy series in the 21st century, despite the dominance of the old-franchises, the new ones yet to come to light.
 Globiuz I: First Light is one of such examples of a fresh entry into the world of massive titles.